The value of religious thinking as an antipole to materialism

 Many believers are also proud of Christians who resisted to the point of martyrdom an unjust ruler; such as.
 John of Nepomuk (1350-1393) or Thomas More (1477-1535).

 Unfortunately, the spiritual power that has fallen upon priests has often been misdirected to serve the church or the interests of clergy, but not the good of the people.
 So it was only logical that priests and churches should lose prestige.
 Almost all religions suffered and suffer from inadequate spiritual and human quality - if not from serious misconduct - of many of their servants.
 If there is a gap between claims and reality, the whole system is in danger!

 A truly religious person has to translate his conviction into daily life, to advance on his spiritual path with this inner conviction.
 Otherwise, a frequently quoted pseudo-question hits the mark with depth: "What is a pastor?"
-Answer: "A pastor is a person who knows the only right way exactly, teaches everyone this way, but does not go it himself."
+Answer: "A pastor is a person who knows exactly the only right way, teaches this way to ALL, but does not walk it himself."

 In spite of all the abuse of church power and all the failures of priests, Christian ethics have been able to do good.
 In the modern era, it finally provided the basis for an expanded understanding of human rights in the course of the Enlightenment.

 In Islam there is no contrast between earthly and religious violence, between emperor and pope, which has shaped the history of Christian Central Europe for centuries.
 According to a very old ideal, which dates back to antiquity, the most spiritually mature in Islam, the most knowledgeable, should as the caliph - the successor of Muhammad - the spiritual leader and to be earthly ruler.
 The served as a model Prophet Mohammed; the only founder of a religion who was also a secular ruler and military leader[ii].